ScottPlot/ScottPlot/src/ScottPlot5/ScottPlot5 Controls/ScottPlot.OpenGL/nuget-readme.md

-This is a preview release of ScottPlot 5

-See https://scottplot.net/versions for more information
+This package is not published on NuGet (yet?)